-- San Francisco and New York: We set aside specific appointments for colposcopies.
+- San Francisco, New York, and Washington, DC: We set aside specific appointments for colposcopies.
 Colposcopy appointments typically book about a month in advance.
 If you’d like to be seen earlier, ask to be placed on the waitlist.
 We don’t have online booking for this procedure, so please reply to the email we send you or give us a call and ask for our colposcopy administrative team.

 - All other districts: Feel free to set up your appointment directly with the specialist we recommended in your email or any other OB/GYN of your choosing.
 Once you have that appointment, email us with the date of your appointment and the name of the specialist.
 We’ll send along a referral and your records so that your specialist knows your history.

 Are colposcopies covered by insurance?
 What if I don’t have insurance?

 Many, but not all, insurances cover all or part of the cost of this procedure.
 Since the cost of processing biopsies can be expensive, we recommend that you call your insurance provider prior to the appointment to learn more about coverage.
 If insurance doesn’t cover the cost or you don’t have insurance, we encourage you to reach out to us so we can help you find the best solution.
 Bottom line: We want to make sure cost does not deter you from having this procedure if necessary.

 How long do I need to wait for my colposcopy results?